bloominstituteoftechnology/module-project-component-composition-Tylerlloll/README.md

 ## Task 4: Fetching the data

-- [ ] Inside `frontend/components/App.js` add state for the data you'll get from NASA.
+- [ ] Inside `frontend/components/App.js` add state for the data nyou'll get from NASA.
 - [ ] Add an effect hook to handle the API call side effect after the first render of App.
 - [ ] Go to the [NASA APOD API docs](https://api.nasa.gov/#apod) and learn how to make the API call.
 - [ ] Using the endpoint given in the docs, fetch the data using `axios`, which is already installed in the project.